Stephen’s Defense Before the Council, 1-53

 7:22 So Moses was trained in all the wisdom of the Egyptians and was powerful in his words and deeds.

-“Powerful in speech and action” – Does this contradict passages such as Ex 4:10, 14-16; 6:12, 30 (as the Sceptic’s Annotated Bible suggests)?
+“Powerful in his words and deeds” – Does this contradict passages such as Ex 4:10, 14-16; 6:12, 30 (as the Sceptic’s Annotated Bible suggests)?
 No: Moses’ protestation that he was slow of speech reflects his lack of willingness, rather than his lack of ability.
 The narrative shows that it was he, and not Aaron who was indeed ‘powerful in speech and action’.

 7:23 But when he was about forty years old, it entered his mind to visit his fellow countrymen the Israelites.
 7:24 When he saw one of them being hurt unfairly, Moses came to his defense and avenged the person who was mistreated by striking down the Egyptian.
 7:25 He thought his own people would understand that God was delivering them through him, but they did not understand.